MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/config-invoice-capture.md

 ## System preference

-1. **AI Builder model** – The default model is set to **Invoice processing model**, which is a prebuilt model delivered by Microsoft which can handle the most common invoices with various language.
-To update the default model, select one in the drop-down list and the additional mapping will be required to map the model fields to invoice files.
+1. **AI Builder model** – The default model is set to **Invoice processing model**.
+This is a prebuilt model that can handle the most common invoices with various languages.
+To update the default model, select one in the drop-down list and additional mapping will be required to map the model fields to the invoice files.
 2. **Channel for file upload** – A default channel is provided for directly uploading the invoice files.
 3. **File filter** – Select the file filter to apply additional filtering to incoming files at the application level.
 4. **Configuration group** – The configuration group that will be used if a configuration group isn't set at the legal entity or vendor level during invoice processing.
 5. **Use continuous learning** – Select this option to turn on the continuous learning feature.

+### Manage file filters (optional)

+Manage file filters lets users define additional filters for incoming invoice files.
+Files that don't meet the filter criteria will be received and will appear in the **Received files** list, but they will show file validation errors.
+This behavior differs from the behavior for filters that are defined in the channel.
+For those filters, files that don't meet the criteria won't be received at all.
+Users can review the incoming files and decide whether each file is a non-valid invoice, and they can obsolete the file or manually include it for recognition and inclusion in captured invoices.

+When the Invoice capture solution is installed, a default file filter is defined.
+This file filter is global.
+If you want different filter settings, you can update the default filter.
+If a field is mandatory, select **Required**.

 ### Definition of master data